‘The One and Only Space-Age Mansion of Mansa Musa’ by Linwood Storm [Multiverse Myths]

 The Miscreant patted a spot near him on the sofa and The Student reluctantly sat down beside The Miscreant with the book laid on his lap.

-The Billionaire, while holding a remote control, explained how each one of them is a descendant of Mansa Musa and the history of his version from parallel Earths by using holographic imagery that a floating cerulean blue sphere presented in the middle of their curved sofas.
+The Billionaire, while holding a remote control, explained how each one of them is a descendant of Mansa Musa and recounted the history of Earth-Eden’s rise to preeminence by using holographic imagery that a floating cerulean blue sphere presented in the middle of their curved sofas.

 The miscreant inappropriately yawned.
 “Tell us something we don’t know,” he said.